Introduction #

 The duration depends on the type of scan.
 A routine Brain MRI takes about 20 to 45 minutes, while more detailed or contrast studies may take longer.

-When will I get my results? #
+When will I get my result? #

 Once your scan is complete, a Radiologist (a doctor trained to interpret MRI images) will review the results and prepare a report for your referring doctor.